askming/study_notes/_sources/CS/Note-SQL Study Notes.md

     - _(under score): any single character;
     - []: any single character with the specificed range e.g. [a-f] <=> [abcdef]
     - [^]: any single character not within the specified range

-- Apply conditions using aggregated varaible/value with `HAVING`
+- Apply conditions using aggregated varaible/value with `HAVING`: be clear about the differnce vs `WHERE`

 - Converting data types
   -  `CAST(column_name AS integer)` or `column_name::integer`: convert to integer

 - Update SQL table